vinceskahan/v5wiki/mqtt.md

 ### How to Install

-1. Install the MQTT Python bindings:
+1. Install the python modules that weewx-mqtt depends on:

 ```
 sudo pip install paho-mqtt
+sudo pip install cjson
 ```

 2. Run the extension installer: